Impact Your Way

 • Technical Picture

-Initial Jobless Claims declined by 10,000 in the latest week, with 214,000 individuals filing for unemployment benefits for the first time.
-Meanwhile, Continuing Claims – which track those still receiving benefits after an initial filing – increased by 38,000 to 1.923 million.
+Initial jobless claims fell by 16,000 in the latest week, with 199,000 people filing for unemployment benefits for the first time.
+Continuing claims – which measure those still receiving benefits – also declined, dropping by 47,000 to 1.866 million.

 What to Look for This Week